oceanprotocol/contracts/README.md

 - Base IP is now represented by an NFT, from which a datapublisher can create multiple ERC20s representing different type of access for the same dataset.
 (Link to NFT blog)

 - An automated Datatoken Staking and Vesting contract helps with the initial DTs distribution and price stability.
 Goodbye rug pulls!
-More info on how it works: (link to Side staking blog)
+More info on how it works: (Link to SideStaking blog)

 - Help Ocean Community Monetize: there's a swap fee for the Ocean Community, if Ocean or allied tokens are the basetoken in a pool, Ocean Community will receive 0.1% swap fee, otherwhise it will be 0.2%.
-More details here: (link to blog post on Ocean community monetization)
+More details here: (Link to blog post on Ocean community monetization)